How to Visit Colombia’s Rosario Islands from Cartagena

 The catamaran at sail in the Rosario Islands.

-The only downside of this tour is it does not stop on any beaches.
+The only downside of this tour is it does not stop at any beaches.

-So, if you want some proper feet in the sand beach time in the islands, you’ll need to look at one of the multi-stop boat tours or the day passes discussed below.
+So, if you want some proper feet in the sand beach time in the islands, you’ll need to look at one of the multi-stop boat tours or the hotel and beach club day passes discussed below.

-It does cruise around the islands, stops for snorkeling (with snorkeling gear included), and includes lunch though.
+It does cruise around the islands, stops for snorkeling (with snorkeling gear included), and includes lunch.

 Multi-Stop Shared Island Boat Tours